Everything you need to known about IC Markets: Full Review for Beginners

 IC Markets is an Australian broker which started its operations in 2007.
 It is registered under license number 335692.
 The broker is owned by International Capital Markets PTY and has its headquarters in Sydney.

 Which assets are offered by IC Markets

 IC Markets offers traders three trading platforms.
 The three platforms ensure that traders experience an enhanced trading experience and are able to place trades on different assets with ease.
 Let's look at the three platforms.

 MetaTrader 4 is truly the most popular trading platform globally.
 This award wining platform is popular due to its ease of use, automated trading ability and its feature rich environment.
 The platform supports a wide range of technical indicators and Expert Advisors (EAs) for automated trading.
-The platfor

 MetaTrader 5 is an improved version of the previous versions.
 It has an advanced charting technology and is upgraded with an excellent order management tools to help traders monitor and control open positions quickly and efficiently.
 The platform is available on desktop, web-based platform and on mobile apps for both Android and Apple.